SFU-HiAccel/SQL2FPGA/README.md

 # SQL2FPGA: Automatic Acceleration of SQL Query Processing on Modern CPU-FPGA Platforms

 This repository includes the code for SQL2FPGA.
 SQL2FPGA is a hardware-aware SQL query compilation framwork for translating and efficiently mapping SQL queries on the modern heterogeneous CPU-FPGA platforms.
-SQL2FPGA takes the optimized query execution plans of SQL queries from big data query processing engines; performs hardware-aware optimizations to map query operations to FPGA accelerators; and lastly generates the deployable CPU host code and the associated FPGA accelerator configuration code.
+SQL2FPGA takes the optimized query execution plans of SQL queries from big data query processing engines (Spark SQL for now); performs hardware-aware optimizations to map query operations to FPGA accelerators (AMD/Xilinx Vitis database overlays for now); and lastly generates the deployable CPU host code and the associated FPGA accelerator configuration code.

 If you find this project useful in your research, please consider citing: